Why Do Kids Grind Their Teeth at Night? | Pediatric Bruxism Explained

 1. Dental Development

-As baby teeth fall out and permanent teeth come in, the bite can feel uneven or uncomfortable.
-Grinding may be a way for the jaw to self-adjust during growth spurts.
+As baby teeth fall out and permanent teeth come in, the bite can feel uneven.
+Grinding may be the body’s way of adjusting to these changes.

-Just like adults, kids sometimes respond to stress through physical habits.
-Starting school, big changes at home, or even everyday worries can trigger nighttime clenching or grinding.
+Like adults, children sometimes cope with stress physically.
+Starting school, family changes, or even everyday worries can trigger nighttime clenching.

 3. Sleep Disorders

-Bruxism is more common in kids with ADHD, autism spectrum disorders, or those taking certain medications that affect the nervous system.
+Bruxism is more common in children with ADHD, autism spectrum disorders, or those taking medications that affect the nervous system.

 5. Lifestyle Factors